Content Map Terms

 • Take medicine to treat the problem that is causing low blood pressure.
 For example, you may need antibiotics to treat infection or medicines to stop vomiting or diarrhea.

-Your doctor may suggest that you try some simple ways to prevent symptoms like dizziness.
-These things may include drinking more water and limiting alcohol and caffeine.
+Your doctor may suggest that you try some ways to prevent symptoms.
+To reduce dizziness, you might try standing up more slowly, drinking more water, or limiting alcohol.

 How can you prevent it?